Software Architecture

 Definitions of Software Architecture

 The Structural Paradigm The earliest and most prominent foundational definitions view architecture through a highly structural lens.
-Dewayne Perry and Alexander Wolf originally proposed that architecture is analogous to building construction, formalized as the formula: Architecture = {Elements, Form, Rationale} (Perry & Wolf 1992).
+Dewayne Perry and Alexander Wolf originally proposed that architecture is analogous to building construction, formalized as the formula: Architecture = {Elements, Form, Rationale} (Perry and Wolf 1992).
 This established that architecture consists of processing, data, and connecting elements organized into specific topologies.

 This definition evolved into the modern industry standard, which posits that a software system’s architecture is “the set of structures needed to reason about the system, which comprise software elements, relations among them, and properties of both” (Bass et al. 2012).
 This structural view insists that architecture is inherently multidimensional.
 A system is not defined by a single structure, but by a combination of module structures (how code is divided), component-and-connector structures (how elements interact at runtime), and allocation structures (how software maps to hardware and organizational environments) (Bass et al. 2012).